Tiisetso/tiiset.so/content/now.md

 title: "Now"
 ---

-_Last Updated: 2024/04/11_
+_Last Updated: 2024/04/12_

-What I am doing or at least trying to do in various aspects of my life.
+What I am doing or at least trying to do in various aspects of my life at the moment.
+For now the below mostly pertains to personal trends.

 ###### Running